unswsecsoc/constitution/README.md

       3.6.2 Cease to be a member of the club;
       3.6.3 Cease to be a UNSW student;
-      3.6.4 Are absent from any three (3) consecutive meetings of the club without apology or leave; or 3.6.5 Have their position declared vacant at an Extraordinary General Meeting.
+      3.6.4 Are absent from any three (3) consecutive meetings of the club without apology or leave; or 3.6.4.1 Unless exempted unanimously by the Executive.
+      3.6.5 The person fails to fulfil reasonable obligations delegated by:
+        3.6.5.1 The Constitution, or
+        3.6.5.2 The Executive, or
+        3.6.5.3 Any other supplementary regulations.
+        3.6.5.4 Unless exempted unanimously by the Executive.
+      3.6.5 Have their position declared vacant at an Extraordinary General Meeting.
       3.7 Any member of the Committee shall have their position declared vacant if they:
       3.7.1 Meet the criteria outlined in section 3.6; or